iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 \right]
 $$

-This is a stochastic matrix that accumulates the sum of any vector into its first component.
+This stochastic matrix accumulates the sum into the first component.

 $$ A x =
 \left[